Gate Freezing Method for Gradient-Free Variational Quantum Algorithms in Circuit Optimization: Scaling Matrix Norms

 \section{Scaling Matrix Norms}

 In this section, we explore the implementation of gate freezing for various gate sizes.
-Before evaluating whether the optimized gate surpasses the freezing threshold, we normalize the computed norm values to a common range.
+Before evaluating whether the optimized gate falls below the freezing threshold, we normalize the computed norm values to a common range.
 Matrix norms vary in their range of values depending on the size of the unitary matrices.
-To allow consistent comparison across different matrix sizes, we normalize all calculated norm values to lie within the range $[0, 1]$.
+To allow a consistent comparison between different matrix sizes, we normalize all the norms computed to be in the range $[0, 1]$.

 We focus on the distance metric derived from the Frobenius norm in Sec.~\ref{matrix_norm_derivation_sec}.
 Let $U$ and $V$ be unitary matrices of size $2^n \times 2^n$.
 The Frobenius norm between matrices $U$ and $V$ is defined: